-The Mentoring Programme can provide you with new ideas and better self-knowledge if your future career path remains unclear, you find it hard to share your career-related concerns with others, and don't know how to progress in the job application process.
+The Mentoring Programme can provide you with new ideas and better self-knowledge if you need support in achieving your dream career, you find it hard to share your career-related concerns with others, and don't know how to progress in the job application process.

 During mentoring you will get a better idea of who you are, what are your strengths and capabilities are, and how to communicate these to your future employer.
 Your discussions with your mentor will develop your self-confidence and you can look forward to the future with more confidence.